yzhan1/toxic-comment-detection/README.md

 # Toxic Comment Detection

-Place data from Kaggle into `./data` folder.
+To run the nodebook, place data from Kaggle into `./data` folder and run `pip3 install -r requirements.txt` in this folder.